Skip to main content

 About Sam Nicholson

 Dr. Nicholson is married to Homeschool Connections’ Victorian literature instructor Eleanor Nicholson.
 The Nicholsons homeschool their five children.
+By day, he is the Facilities Supervisor at St. Thomas Aquinas parish in Charlottesville, VA.

 Click here for more info about Sam Nicholson!